Georgia Vital Record

 Step 2 — Check That Your Certificate Is Apostille-Ready

-Verify that your birth certificate shows the official seal and registrar’s signature.
+Verify that your death certificate shows the official seal and registrar’s signature.
 Make sure it is an original certified copy, not a photocopy.

 3